plone/guillotina/docs/source/installation/configuration.md

   you might be in an inconsistent state on `tid` conflicts.
 - `dbresolve`:
   Use db transaction but do not perform any voting when writing(no conflict resolution).
+  (likely only use with cockroach db + serialized transactions)
 - `dbresolve_readcommitted`:
   Same as no vote; however, db transaction only started at commit phase.
 This should provide better performance; however, you'll need to consider the side affects of this for reading data.
+  (likely only use with cockroach db + serialized transactions)
 - `simple`:
   Detect concurrent transactions and error if another transaction id is committed to the db ahead of the current transaction id.
 This is the safest mode to operate